 When I arrived in Milan, I underestimated how difficult it would be to do everything I wanted during fashion week in only 2 days.
 Since I did not have an invite to any shows, I found myself basically trying to stalk where people were going through Instagram and Twitter.
-If you are going to any fashion week: Paris, Milan, New York, or London, but don’t have tickets to a show, this is a post you must read before heading on your great, fashionable adventure.
+If you are going to any fashion week: Paris, Milan, New York, or London, but don’t have tickets to a show, this Milan travel guide is a must-read before heading on your great, fashionable adventure.

 Information on where each show is being held can be found at The Fashion Hub.
 Although we ran out of times and didn’t make it to any shows, if you go stand outside of them you will see lots of great street style and possibly even be given a ticket if you look fabulous.
 If you can get a hold of any information about shows before you arrive in Milan, plan accordingly!
 As we learned the hard way, some of the shows are held more than 30 minutes away (by public transport) from central Milan.